Qowaiv/Qowaiv/README.md

 var date = new Date(2017, 06, 11);
 var next = date++; // 2017-06-12
 var casted = (Date)new DateTime(2017, 06, 11, 06, 15);
+var (year, month, day) = date; // deconstructs.
 ```

 As, since .NET 6.0, `System.DateOnly` is available, `Qowaiv.Date` can be casted to (and from)
-this type, if (and only if), the .NET 6.0 version of the package is used.
+this type, if (and only if), the .NET 8.0 version or higher of the package is used.

 ### Date span
 Represents a date span.
 Opposed to a `TimeSpan` its duration is (a bit) resilient;